At Stir Tea it is our great pleasure to help you choose a tea – perhaps a new tea for yourself or maybe a gift for someone else.

 Congratulations, if you know this answer you have just made your life a lot simpler.

-There is often confusion around whether tea contains caffeine or not.
-The fact is that all tea leaf whether it is black, green or white contains caffeine.
+There is often confusion about whether tea leaf contains caffeine or not.
+The fact is that all tea leaf whether it is black, green, or white contains caffeine.
 When we are referring to “tea” we mean the leaf of the camellia sinensis bush.

-Where camellia sinensis is not an ingredient this is known as a tisane.
-We refer to this as our Herbals and Fruits range which does not contain any tea leaf and therefore are all caffeine free.
+Where camellia sinensis is not an ingredient then that product is known as a tisane and is caffeine-free.
+We refer to this group in our range as Herbals and Fruits range (you will also hear them referred to as Herbal Teas).

-We offer an extensive range of tea leaf styles that we are sure will hold the perfect solution for you.
+We offer an extensive range of tea leaf styles that we hope you enjoy exploring and drinking.

-If you are buying a gift it can be helpful to think about what you may know already.
+If you are buying a gift, it can be helpful to think about what you may know or have observed about the tea drinker.
 What style of caffeinated tea do they enjoy or do you recall them drinking?
-Is it:

 - Black Tea with milk – go to Black Tea Blends